hackeryarn/blog/content/post/dry.md

     return salary
 ```

-This version makes it even easier to see what we are calculating.
+This version makes it even easier to see all the steps.

-A final reason to avoid optional arguments, is that they tend to hide interactions between those different arguments.
+If this function had multiple optional arguments, splitting it up would have the additional benefit of eliminating any interactions that the multiple arguments might have between each other.

-Let's say that we get a requirement for a maximum bonus amount.
-If we use our old version and add another argument to set a maximum bonus, we end up raising all kinds of questions: Do we cap the bonus amount before or after the yearly increase?
-Should we change the max amount if a yearly increase is present? etc. And we can't answer these questions without looking into `calcualte_bonus`.
-That puts us back and needing to keep multiple functions in our head.
+Let's go back to the version that we started this section with and say that we get a requirement for a maximum bonus amount.
+We then decide to add another argument to set a maximum bonus.
+This addition raises all kinds of questions: Do we cap the bonus amount before or after the yearly increase?
+Should we change the maximum bonus amount if a yearly increase is present? etc. And we can't answer these questions without looking into `calcualte_bonus`.
+That puts us back at needing to keep multiple functions just to understand how a single function works.

 If we keep our functions small, on the other hand, we can easily see where a `cap_bonus` function gets applied.
 And we can understand the interaction without the need to dive into another function.

 ## Repetition has to go somewhere

-At this point, you might read all our `calculate_x_compensations` and think that we could dry those up too.
-After all, some steps repeat in every function.
-But you must resist this urge.
+At this point, you might think that we have a lot of `calculate_x_compensation` functions that are mostly the same.
+You will feel a strong desire to dry these up, but you must resist the urge.

 Repetition is a part of building programs.
-We can try to split up or even generate it, but it all ends up somewhere.
-Instead of fighting with it, we should embrace this reality and stop it from spreading all over our code base by isolating it to the top level of our business logic.
+We can try to spread it in different place or even generate it away, but it all ends up somewhere.
+Instead of fighting with it, we should embrace it as an inevitability.
+We can even use it to our advantage by becoming intentional with where we put it.

-This means that if we have a really complex top level function, it might be a 100 line long function that calls out bunch of helpers.
-And that is actually OK.
+The best place to put repetition is in our top layer.
+Keeping the repetition here means that we have a single place that ties together the various concepts built up throughout the application.

-If we continue to view our program like a tree, keeping all the calls at the top level helps us keep the tree flat.
-The flatter we keep our tree, the less ripple effects changing code at lower levels has.
+If we continue to view the program as a tree, having a single place of control keeps the tree flat.
+The flatter we keep the tree, the less likely it is that modifications to lower layer will have a ripple effect throughout the higher levels.

 Have you ever upgraded a base library to a new major version?
 Or worse, upgraded your language?
 It's a huge pain that haunts you for the rest of your career.
 Keeping your code flat makes sure that you don't create the same pain in your code base.

-Repetition at the top level also has a use.
-It gives flexibility.
-By having higher level concepts repeated, we leave the door open to easily modify the steps for each one.
+Repetition at the top layer also has a use.
+It provides flexibility.
+By having the full operation outlined in one location, even if it's very similar to another, we leave it open for easy modification.
 This is important as we get closer to the actual business domain.

 While some low level concepts are as solid as our universe (I don't expect how we calculate averages to change any time soon).
 Our business domain changes all the time.
-If we are not flexible in meetings these business needs, then any change to our program becomes a huge ordeal.
+If we aren't flexible in meetings these business needs, then any change to our program becomes a huge ordeal.

-So if we have a lower level that changes often, we need to look at ways to extract the changing parts or move the whole layer higher in our hierarchy.
+In order to keep our application easy to modify, we also need to stay mindful of which parts change the most often.
+If our lower layer changes frequently, we need to look at ways to move the parts that change up closer to the top of the layer stack.
 Doing this will ensure that we can continue to respond to changing requirements quickly.

-So to thumb this up.
-We want the lowest levels to have functions that are so fundamental that they rarely change, while keeping their dependencies to an absolute minimum.
-At the highest level, on the other hand, we want functions that clearly outline how all of our lower levels of abstraction get combined, while having very little custom logic.
+So to thumb up the high level direction of the codebase: the lower layers should have functions so fundamental that they almost never change and require the absolute minimum amount of dependencies.
+The higher layers, on the other hand, should have functions that clearly and fully outline how lower layers get combined, while having very little custom logic.

 ## In conclusion

 The next time you see a concept repeating, try to go beyond just extracting common functionality.
 Take the time to put it into the appropriate layer, make it smaller, and make sure that any related concepts get extracted with it.
-So with every change your code base becomes easier to work with instead of harder.
+That way every change you make will make your code base easier to maintain instead of harder.